rrana/my-workstation-config/README.md

 (for ubuntu)

 1. I want to install ansible with python pip and keep it in it's own virtualenv.
-So install virtualenv if you don't have it. sudo easy_install pip
+So install virtualenv if you don't have it: sudo easy_install pip

-2. Create virtualenv.
+2. Create virtualenv:
 	cd ~/python-env && virtualenv my-workstation-config

-3. Activate project's virtualenv and install packages from requirements.txt source ~/python-env/my-workstation-config/bin/activate && pip install -r requirements.txt
+3. Activate project's virtualenv and install packages from requirements.txt: source ~/python-env/my-workstation-config/bin/activate && pip install -r requirements.txt